proinsias/an-independent-mind/docs/Books/How to Stop Losing Your Sht with Your Kids.md

 > But when it doesn't work, we end up thinking we've failed at parenting rather than realizing that the advice has failed us.

-> Taking responsibility for shit that's not your fault what parenting is all about.
+> Taking responsibility for shit that's not your fault is what parenting is all about.